 - Learn to speak with friends and loved ones about your drug use triggers so they don’t inadvertently contribute to a relapse

 Finding and maintaining employment during recovery can be challenging and stressful.
-Your brain will want you to medicate the stress associated with money by using drugs, but you can resist this with treatment.
+Your brain will want you to medicate the stress associated with money by using drugs, but you can resist this through support groups and ongoing treatment.

 Articles posted here are primarily educational and may not directly reflect the offerings at The Oaks.
 For more specific information on programs at The Oaks, contact us today.